netxms/netxms-doc/admin/installation.rst

      systemctl enable netxms-server

 #.
-If database engine is running on the same system, add ordering dependency for
+If the database engine is running on the same system, add ordering dependency for
-   database into netxmsd systemd unit override file.
+   database in the netxmsd systemd unit override file.
 This will ensure database shutdown only after netxmsd process completion on system shutdown/restart.
-To add the dependency e.g. for Postgres database, run:
+To add the dependency e.g. for the PostgreSQL database, run:

    .. code-block:: sh

      systemctl edit netxms-server

    and add the following lines:

    .. code-block:: sh